saltstack/salt/doc/topics/installation/ubuntu.rst

 .. _ubuntu-install-pkgs:

-Install packages
+Install Packages
 ================

-Install the Salt master, minion, or syndic from the repository with the apt-get command.
-These examples each install one daemon, but more than one package name may be given at a time:
+Install the Salt master, minion or other packages from the repository with the `apt-get` command.
+These examples each install one of Salt components, but more than one package name may be given at a time:

 - ``apt-get install salt-api``
 - ``apt-get install salt-cloud``